SAMBA

 - better health outcomes for patients

-- higher patient satisfaction with the treatment
+- higher patient satisfaction with treatment

-- changes in health-related lifestyle, such as being physically active in line with recommendations on physical activity and having a healthy body weight
+- changes in health-related lifestyle such as being physically active in line with recommendations on physical activity and having a healthy body weight

 Recruitment has ended.